MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/design-area-resource-organization.md

 ms.subservice: ready
 ---

-# Resource organization considerations for Windows Virtual Desktop
+# Resource organization considerations for Azure Virtual Desktop

 As with all cloud environments, the structure within which resources are deployed will have a direct bearing on how they are managed and governed.